kelo-robotics/robile_ros_navigation/README.md

 When using kelo_tulip as the driver it is also possible to drive or override the robot using a joystick.
 The control is as follows:
 - RB: safety switch.
 This button needs to be pressed so the joystick command can be active.
-- left analog stick: controls linear velocity of the robot.
+- Left analog stick: controls linear velocity of the robot.
-- right analog stick: controls rotation velocity of the robot.
+- Right analog stick: controls rotation velocity of the robot.

 Note: the robot will immediately use the velocity command from ROS Navigation once the RB button was released.
 Please make sure that the navigation command has been canceled.